gitkraken/vscode-gitlens/README.md

 |Name | Description
 |-----|------------
-|`gitlens.blame.line.enabled`|Specifies whether or not to provide a blame annotation for the current line
+|`gitlens.blame.line.enabled`|Specifies whether or not to provide a blame annotation for the current line, by default<br />Use the `gitlens.toggleLineBlame` command to toggle the annotations on and off for the current session
 |`gitlens.blame.line.annotationType`|Specifies the type of blame annotations that will be shown for the current line<br />`trailing` - adds an annotation to the end of the current line<br />`hover` - shows annotations when hovering over the current line
 |`gitlens.annotations.line.trailing.format`|Specifies the format of the trailing blame annotations<br />Available tokens<br />`${id}` - commit id<br />`${author}` - commit author<br />`${message}` - commit message<br />`${ago}` - relative commit date (e.g. 1 day ago)<br />`${date}` - formatted commit date (format specified by `gitlens.annotations.line.trailing.dateFormat`)<br />`${authorAgo}` - commit author, relative commit date<br />See https://github.com/eamodio/vscode-gitlens/wiki/Advanced-Formatting for advanced formatting
 |`gitlens.annotations.line.trailing.dateFormat`|Specifies how to format absolute dates (using the `${date}` token) in trailing blame annotations<br />See https://momentjs.com/docs/#/displaying/format/ for valid formats